Sycosis - Definition, Cause, Symptoms, Treatment, Homeopathy

 Question: What is Sycosis barbae?

-Answer: Folliculitis barbae presents in much the same way to pseudofolliculitis barbae (PFB), which is a papulopustular unfamiliar body response towards bent hair-follicles that enter the perifollicular epidermis as they outgrow the skin (ingrown hairs).
-PFB presents all the more regularly in post-shaven hair-bearing areas of people with more wavy and coarse hair, as found in African.
+Answer: Folliculitis barbae presents in much the same way as pseudofolliculitis barbae (PFB), which is a papulopustular unfamiliar body response towards bent hair follicles that enter the perifollicular epidermis as they outgrow the skin (ingrown hairs).
+PFB presents all the more regularly in post-shaven hair-bearing areas of people with more wavy and coarse hair, as found in Africans.

 Question: What sexually transmitted disease resembles folliculitis?

-Answer: While any infection springing up in your genital or butt-centric region will probably get your heart siphoning, quite possibly your condition isn't a sexually transmitted disease, yet rather an instance of kindled hair follicles.
+Answer: While any infection springing up in your genital or butt-centric region will probably get your heart siphoning, quite possibly your condition isn't a sexually transmitted disease but rather an instance of kindled hair follicles.
 Herpes and folliculitis can be comparable for all intents and purposes and effectively confounded.

 Question: Is folliculitis a sexually transmitted disease?